Wivik/linux-explained/book/01-02-chapter-2.md

 After the Linux Kernel has started, set up the system, and mounted the root file system, the init process is started.
 The Init process is a daemon, a background service, that will read its configuration files and starts the various other daemons that compose the operating system.
 If the Kernel is unable to start the Init daemon, it will result a Kernel Panic : a fatal error halting the system.

 The Init process will determine, according to its configurations files, the runlevel.
-The [runlevel](https://en.wikipedia.org/wiki/Runlevel) is a mode of operation for an Unix-based system using the System V-style init method.
+The runlevel[^runlevel] is a mode of operation for an Unix-based system using the System V-style init method.
 It is a number, starting from 0 to 6, that defines the expected state of the system when entering at this runlevel.

 There are three standards runlevels :